-Happy birthday to Vittorio Adorni, who was born on November 14, 1937.
+Happy birthday to Vittorio Adorni, who was born on this day in 1937, and died on December 24, 2022.

-The Italian rider is best known for winning the 1965 Giro d’Italia ahead of fellow Italians Italo Zilioli and Felice Gimondi.
+The Italian rider is best remembered for winning the 1965 Giro d’Italia ahead of fellow Italians Italo Zilioli and Felice Gimondi.

 In addition, Adorni won the 1968 World Championship Road Race ahead of Herman Van Springel of Belgium and Michele Dancelli of Italy, as well as his country’s national road championship in 1969.